R-js/blasjs/README.md

 ## Vector Constructors

-These constructors create the `FortranArr` object for working with single/double precision complex/real Arrays and Matrices.
+These constructors create the `FortranArr` object for working with single/double precision complex/real Arrays.

 ### `fortranArrComplex32`